William Garrow Lettsom

-William Garrow Lettsom FRAS (1805 – 14 December 1887) was a British diplomat and scientist.
+William Garrow Lettsom (1805 – 14 December 1887) was a British diplomat and scientist.
 He was instrumental in revealing the text of the secret Treaty of the Triple Alliance between Argentina, the Empire of Brazil and Uruguay.

 Early life

 Lettsom was born into a Quaker family at Fulham in March 1805.
 His paternal grandfather John Coakley Lettsom was a famous physician, philanthropist and abolitionist who held that sea-bathing was good for public health.
 His maternal grandfather − with whom he lived in his youth − was Sir William Garrow the celebrated criminal defender, afterwards a judge, who introduced the phrase "presumed innocent until proven guilty" into the common law and whose life inspired the television drama series Garrow's Law.
 Lettsom was educated at Westminster School and Cambridge University.

 Literary acquaintance

 As an undergraduate at Cambridge University Lettsom befriended the author William Makepeace Thackeray and was the (or an) editor of The Snob in which some of Thackeray's earliest work appeared; Lettsom has been identified as the character Tapeworm in Thackeray's novel Vanity Fair, a diplomat who fancies himself as a ladies' man.
 Lettsom was well acquainted with the cartoonist George Cruikshank, illustrator of the early works of Charles Dickens.
 Lettsom was a contributor to various literary periodicals under the pseudonym Dr. Bulgardo.